 TurnoverBnB simply shows the turnover dates and nothing more – not even the guest name.
 And because its APIs integrate with Airbnb, VRBO, and other vacation rental platforms, the calendar automatically keeps synced in real-time.

-My cleaner will accept upcoming cleanings and mark in the app when a turnover is completed.
-In each instance, I as the host get an email of these acknowledgements to ensure we’re all in-sync.
+My cleaner will accept upcoming cleanings and mark them in the app when a turnover is completed.
+In each instance, I as the host get an email of these acknowledgments to ensure we’re all in sync.
 It’s a thing of beauty.

 Take Good Care of Your Airbnb Cleaners

 You can find a wonderful vacation rental investment opportunity, and you can set up all the right tools to manage the place.
 But you need to show your cleaning crew appreciation regularly, especially if you don’t live near your rental.

 I’ve given our cleaner a couple of raises already, and occasionally send spot bonuses of $50.

 I’ll still hear about the occasional “misery days”, where she and her crew are backed up during the seriously busy summer season.
 But somehow, she got the job done without fail, and I couldn’t be happier.

 Make sure you communicate often with your cleaner and be a good listener when there’s a problem.
 TurnoverBnB makes the process of managing cleaning a lot easier, but you mustn’t forget the personal side of the equation.